aerogear/aerogear-ios-oauth2/README.md

 }

 ```
-Similar approach for configuration, here we want to login as Keyclaok user, using ```login``` method we get some user information back in OpenIDClaim object.
+Similar approach for configuration, here we want to login as Keycloak user, using ```login``` method we get some user information back in OpenIDClaim object.

 ## Building & Running tests